JakubCzura/KnitterNotebookProject/README.md

 ![20](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/dfe3f94d-34e3-442b-9749-af551314be60)

 ## Launching
+* Ensure you use Windows and have .NET 7 installed
 * Download the repository from GitHub
 * Open solution KnitterNotebookProject.sln (for example using Visual Studio)
 * Set KnitterNotebook as chosen project and click launch